DoubleFaceProgramming/2DMC/dev/docs/src/guides/SPRITES.md

 Perfect!
 The debug information is being drawn above the player.

-Hopefully this demonstration has served as a guide on creating you own sprites, a better understanding of layers and a visual explanation of debug layers!
+Hopefully this demonstration has served as a guide on creating your own sprites, a better understanding of layers and a visual explanation of debug layers!